Battle of Pontarlier: The Battle

-That day, information about the armistice agreement between the two countries on January 28 enabled Clinchant to enter the negotiation phase, but Manteuffel did not accept.
-But in a fierce battle on January 31, he captured the roads at St. Marie, in the mountains south of Pontarlier.
-By mid-February 1, 1871, the German army was ready to launch an attack on Pontarlier.
+That day, information about the armistice agreement between the two countries on 28 January enabled Clinchant to enter the negotiation phase, but Manteuffel did not accept.
+But in a fierce battle on 31 January, he captured the roads at St. Marie, in the mountains south of Pontarlier.
+By the middle of 1 February 1871, the German army was ready to launch an attack on Pontarlier.
 At the beginning of the day, General Clinchant signed an agreement with the Commander-in-Chief of the Swiss Army under which his army was allowed to cross the border and disarm in Switzerland.
 The retreat was made after the agreement was finalized, and in the afternoon, a brigade commanded by Du Trossel of the 2nd North German Army successfully attacked the town.
 The French army suffered heavy losses.
 After this victory, Du Trossel pursued the enemy across the pass and to the fortresses of Larmont and Joux, where the Germans were delayed.
 The last French resistance finally withdrew, the retreat to Switzerland was a great disaster for the French army.
 The intense marches and battles of Von Manteuffel's three-week campaign brought him an important victory.
 It also shows the season of the German army under the ingenious and daring command.